hack-technicolor/hack-technicolor/docs/Resources.md

 ## Decrypting Firmware

 Firmware is easily decrypted using [Decrypt_RBI_Firmware_Utility](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/releases) on any platform (Java Required).
-If you cannot find your OSCK and your device is rooted then extract it.
-See [secr](https://github.com/pedro-n-rocha/secr) for details of a safe process which does not overwrite any files on the device.
-Please [share your OSCK](https://github.com/Ansuel/Decrypt_RBI_Firmware_Utility/issues/new) and use it to decrypt firmware.
+If you cannot find your OSCK and your device is rooted then extract it and [share it](https://github.com/kevdagoat/hack-technicolor/upload/master/osck).
+See [secr](https://github.com/pedro-n-rocha/secr) tools for further details about keys usage and extraction.

 ## The Boot Process